 GDPR and IT Security

 The GDPR ascribes very high importance to IT security.
 One of the most important regulations in the GDPR in this regard is Article 32.
-This article describes which criteria are to be applied to technical and organizational measures in order to achieve a suitable level of security:
+This article describes which criteria are to be applied to organizational and technical measures in order to achieve a suitable level of GDPR network security:

 With due regard to the state of the art, the costs of implementation and the type, scope, context and purposes of processing, as well as the varying probability of occurrence and severity of the risk to the rights and freedoms of natural persons, the controller and the processor shall take suitable technical and organizational measures to ensure a level of protection that is appropriate to the risk; these measures include, but are not limited to, the following:

-• The pseudonymization and encryption of personal data
+- The pseudonymization, data minimization, and encryption of personal data

 Six Steps to Ensure GDPR Compliance

-If you’re just getting started planning GDPR for your IT network, it can be hard to know where to begin.
+If you’re just getting started planning GDPR compliance for your IT infrastructure, it can be hard to know where to begin.

-Network automation can help you simplify the planning and implementing of GDPR in a network environment — as well as to help you prove ongoing compliance.
+Network automation is an important part of a GDPR implementation plan that can help you simplify the planning and implementing of GDPR in a network environment — as well as to help you prove ongoing GDPR compliance.
 Network Automation can help you:

-Below we outline the six most important steps to achieve a GDPR-compliant network — and discuss how network automation can ensure your organization stays in compliance.
+Below we outline the six most important steps to achieve GDPR compliance for your network — and discuss how network automation can ensure your organization stays in compliance.

 STEP 1